salcode/stop-emails/readme.txt

 == Description ==

 Stops outgoing emails.
-Any outgoing emails will fail silently (i.e. WordPress will operate as if the email was sent successfully but no email will actually be sent).
+Any outgoing emails will fail silently (i.e. WordPress will operate as if the email were sent successfully but no email will actually be sent).

 == Installation ==